ajgorhoe/IGLib.workspace.doc.codedoc/README.md

 ## Customizing the Repository for Other Software Projects

 This repositoty can be easily utilized for generation of code documentation for other purposes.
-All that is needed is to **add the appropriate Doxygen configuration file and a script for triggering generation**.
-These files should be added **on a seeparate branch** because the original repository is meant to be used for IGLib only.
+All that is needed is to **add or adapt the appropriate Doxygen configuration files and scripts for triggering generation**.
+These files should be added **on a separate ["repository" branch](#list-of-repository-branches)** because the original repository is meant to be used for the new `IGLib` only.
+The simplest way is to create a new branch from the `iglibrepo/IGLibCore/repoMain` repository branch and adapt paths, descriptions and titles in the `.dox` configuration files.
+Copy clone / update scripts (`UpdateOrCloneRepository.ps1` and `UpdateRepo_codedoc.ps1`) to the directory where you will

 In order to make the customized scripts really easy to use, it is recommended to add the script that clone the *codedoc repository*.
 It is also recommended to *create your own fork of the codedoc repository* and to use a different branch for your custom scripts.
 In this way, you can update the basic tools with new stuff developed in the original repository over time, add your custom generation scripts, and even delete the generation scripts and configuration that you don't need.
 Below is a sequence of steps that will make use of your customized scripts reeally comfortable.